Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

 :yellow_circle: Write a command in the 01_day9_bedtools.sbatch script for doing a basic intersection to figure out which peaks have any overlap with genes, then run your script.
 It should run basically instantaneously.

 - **HINT:** By default bedtools results go to stdout, which within a slurm job will go to your .out file.
-Pipe the results into a different file that is better labeled and give it the .bed extension
+- Pipe the results into a different file that is better labeled and give it the .bed extension

 :yellow_circle: Write a command for finding the peaks that are *completely* within a gene.
 Write this new one underneath the previous one so that you have a list of all of these commands at the end to reference later.
 - *Hint*: It is a flag further down the list.
-- Every command should pipe results into a different new file with a descriptive filename.
+- :triangular_flag_on_post: **IMPORTANT!** :triangular_flag_on_post:  Every command should pipe results into a different new file with a descriptive filename.
 Run the script again.

 :yellow_circle: Write a command for finding the peaks that are in intergenic regions (i.e. have no overlap with genes).
 Run it again.